-After all agencies of the District of Columbia formally submitted their capital projects, and the Capital Budget Team (CBT) reviewed and made adjustments to them, the total number of capital projects with requested budget needs stood at 327.
+After all agencies of the District of Columbia formally submitted their capital projects, and the Capital Budget Team (CBT) reviewed and adjusted them, the total number of capital projects with requested budget needs stood at 358.
 This set of projects went through several progressive actions to better refine and assess the total capital needs of the District.